LaunchCodeEducation/lchs/src/appendices/extras/deep-copy.rst

       student_1 = {'name': 'Maria', 'id': 7890, 'scores': [88, 95, 93]}
       student_2 = {'name': 'Maria', 'id': 7890, 'scores': [88, 95, 93]}

-      File "main.py", line 19, in main
+      File "main.py", line 20, in main
          student_3 = student_1.copy()
       AttributeError: 'Student' object has no attribute 'copy'

-   The change we make to the ``id`` property on line 14 shows up when print the values using both ``student_1`` and ``student_2``.
+   The change we make to the ``id`` property on line 14 shows up when print both ``student_1`` and ``student_2``.
 They are the same object, so changes made with one label show up when we use the other.

-   Note that line 19 throws an error.
+   Note that line 20 throws an error.
 While list and dictionary objects both have defined ``.copy()`` methods, our ``Student`` object type does not.

 Fortunately, we do not need to add a method to our ``Student`` class to copy the objects.
 Python comes with a module, called ``copy``, that contains the functions we need.

+.. _copy-deepcopy-try-it:

 .. admonition:: Try It!